Colossus92/eazy-recycling/docs/adr/0020-invoice-domain-model.md

 ### Option 1: Invoice as Aggregate Root with Polymorphic Lines

-Create `Invoice` as a new aggregate root with invoice lines that can reference either materials or generic products.
+Create `Invoice` as a new aggregate root with invoice lines that reference catalog items.

 **Structure**:
 ```